-10 PUSS IN BOOTS.

-a rash and foolish young rabbit jumped into his bag, and Monsieur Puss immediately drawing close the strings, took and killed him without pity.
+Scarce was he lain down but he had what he wanted; a rash and foolish young rabbit jumped into his bag, and Monsieur Puss, immediately drawing close the strings, took and killed him without pity.
 Proud of his prey, he went with it to the palace, and asked to speak with his Majesty.
-He was shown up stairs into the King's apartment, and making a low reverence, said to him, "I have brought you, Sire, a rabbit of the warren, which my noble Lord, the Marquis of Carabas," (for that was the title which Puss was pleased to give his master) "has commanded me to present to your Majesty from him."
+He was shown upstairs into the King's apartment, and, making a low reverence, said to him:

+"I have brought you, sir, a rabbit of the warren, which my noble Lord, the Marquis of Carabas (for that was the title which Puss was pleased to give his master), has commanded me to present to your Majesty from him."

 "Tell thy master," said the King, "that I thank him, and that he does me a great deal of pleasure."

-Another time he went and hid himself among some standing corn, holding still his bag open; and when a brace of partridges ran into it, he drew the strings, and so caught them both.
-He went and made a present of them to the King, as he had done before of the rabbit, which he had taken in the warren.
-The King, in like manner, received the partridges with great pleasure, and ordered him some money to drink.
-The cat continued for two or three months thus to carry his Majesty, from time to time, game of his master's taking.
-One day in particular, when he knew for certain that he was to take the air along the river side, with his daughter, the most beautiful Princess in the world, he said to his master, "If you will follow my advice, your fortune is made: you have nothing else to do, but go and wash yourself in the river, in that part I shall show you, and leave the rest to me."
-The Marquis of Carabas did what the cat advised him to, without knowing why or wherefore.
-While he was washing, the King passed by, and the cat began to cry out as loud as he could, "Help! help! my 14 PUSS IN BOOTS.
+Another time he went and hid himself among some standing corn, holding his bag open; and, when a brace of partridges ran into it, he drew the strings, and so caught them both.
+He went and made a present of these to the King, as he had done before of the rabbit which he took in the warren.
+The King, in like manner, received the partridges with great pleasure.

+The Cat continued for two or three months thus to carry his Majesty, from time to time, game of his master's taking.
+Then one day, when he knew for certain that he was to take the air, along the river-side, with his daughter, the most beautiful princess in the world, he said to his master:

+"If you will follow my advice, your fortune is made; you have nothing else to do, but go and bathe in the river, in that part I shall show you, and leave the rest to me."

+The Marquis of Carabas did what the Cat advised him, without knowing why or wherefore.

+While he was bathing, the King passed by, and the Cat began to cry out as loud as he could: "Help! help!
+My Lord Marquis of Carabas is going to be drowned."

-Lord Marquis of Carabas is going to be drowned!"
-At this noise the King put his head out of the coach-window, and finding it was the cat who had often brought him such good game, he commanded his guards to run immediately to the assistance of his Lordship the Marquis of Carabas.
-While they were drawing the poor Marquis out of the river, the cat came up to the coach and told the King, that while his master was washing, there came by some rogues, who went off with his clothes, though he had cried out, "Thieves! thieves!" several times as loud as he could.
-This cunning cat had hidden them under a great stone.
-The King immediately commanded the officers of his wardrobe, to run and fetch one of his best suits, for the Lord Marquis of Carabas.
+At this noise the King put his head out of the coach-window, and, finding it was the Cat who had so often brought him such good game, he commanded his guards to run immediately to the assistance of his Lordship the Marquis of Carabas.
+While they were drawing the poor Marquis out of the river, the Cat came up to the coach, and told the King that, while his master was bathing, there came by some rogues, who went off with his clothes, though he had cried out : "Thieves ! thieves !" several times, as loud as he could.